 Contact an Oklahoma City Retirement Planning Attorney

 For additional information, please join us for an upcoming FREE seminar.
-If you have questions or concerns about how retirement planning fits into your estate plan, contact an experienced Oklahoma City retirement planning attorney at Parman & Easterday by calling 405-843-6100 or 913-385-9400 to schedule your appointment today.
+If you have questions or concerns about how retirement planning fits into your estate plan, contact an experienced Oklahoma City retirement planning attorney at Parman & Easterday by calling 405-843-6100 to schedule your appointment today.

 No. There are several different types of common IRAs.
 The most important difference between them focuses on when taxes are paid – when the money is paid into the IRA or when it is distributed from the IRA.

 The amount you receive in Social Security retirement benefits will depend on how much you (or your spouse) earned and paid into the system during your working year.
 You can get an estimate from the Social Security Administration through the website.